tlikonen/cl-just-getopt-parser/README.md

     as "--help" from command line).
 The string must be at least two character long.

-The third element is optional but if it is non-nil it must be one of the following keyword symbols. `:required` means that this option requires an argument. `:optional` means that this option has an optional argument.
-Example value for this function's _options_ argument:
+The third element _option-argument_ is optional but if it is non-nil it must be one of the following keyword symbols. `:required` means that this option requires an argument. `:optional` means that this option has an optional argument.
+Example value for this function's _option-specification_ argument:

     ((:HELP #\h)     ; short option -h for help (no option argument) (:HELP "help")  ; long option --help (no option argument)